Updated: Jul 11, 2021

 I can't afford a stand-up desk converter usually placed on a desk workspace so I sometimes use the passing window between my kitchen and dining room, a few steps away, that also serves as a breakfast bar with stools.
 It's the right height for me to stand, moving the laptop there, on those days when I have been sitting too long.

-In the privacy of my bedroom, I have a corner where I placed a small roll top desk.
-This space is more private, a sanctuary for me where I recharge.
+In the my most inner sanctum, in privacy of my bedroom, I have a corner where I placed a small roll top desk.
+This space is a place me where I spiritually recharge.
 On top of the desk is an apothecary drawer unit for office supply storage.
-In the privacy of this room is where I keep my personal records, snail-mail, and a tablet synced to my laptop.
-It is also my prayer station.
+In the privacy of this room is do keep my personal records, snail-mail, and a tablet synced to my laptop.
+It is my prayer station.
 A few floating bookshelves along the sides of the desk make for ready book reference.